 - 💬 Comments

 Fresh homemade pesto is so much better than pesto you buy in a jar from the store.
 In just a few steps, you can have a fresh batch that elevates any meal.
-It mixes easily into Tuna Pesto Pasta or cauliflower rice and is phenomenal used on Homemade Keto Pizza.
+It mixes easily into Tuna Pesto Pasta and is phenomenal used on Homemade Keto Pizza or Avocado Toast.

 Why you’ll love this recipe